 Monthly Gross Household Income

 Apply for the Home Ownership Plus Education (HOPE) Scheme at any Social Service Offices (SSOs) near you.
-To locate the SSO nearest to you, please click on this link.
+Find the SSO nearest to you.

 The HOPE scheme was introduced in 2004 to help young low-income families who choose to keep their families small.
 It aims to give these families a head start to improve their socio-economic status by upgrading their skills and investing resources in their children’s education.